AlexandraDirector of Education, Instructor

 Avery graduated from the Episcopal Academy with the John Andrews Harris Writing Prize after publishing several times in the Atlantic Monthly.
 He attended Trinity College as a James Lippincott Goodwin Fellow, and continued to publish extensively through college and separately as a news reporter.

 Avery taught English Literature, Creative Writing, Algebra I & II, and Geometry to seniors and juniors at the Agnes Irwin School for two years before returning to Bryn Mawr College for graduate work in psychology.
-He founded Educational Services nearly fifty years ago, and continuously served as Director until summer 2016 when he decided to retire (or at least partially- he couldn't stay away!).
-Avery can still often be found at the St. David's Office and serves as an Expert Consultant for all matters related to standardized testing and the college process.
+He founded Educational Services more than fifty years ago, and continuously served as Director until summer 2016 when he decided to retire.

 Home Town: Villanova, PA